adipandas/adipandas.github.io/_posts/2019-09-01-random-process.md

 $$X(\xi)=x$$ where $$x\in\{0, 1\}$$ and $$\xi\in\{T, H\}$$.

 Random variable in case of the above example of random experiment can take only discrete values.
 Thus, $$X$$ is called a discrete random variable.
 It is also possible for a random variable to take continuous values.
-For example, it the random experiment is measuring the height of an individual, the height is not a discrete number, it can take any value in the interval $$\[0, \infty)$$
+For example, it the random experiment is measuring the height of an individual, the height is not a discrete number, it can take any value in the interval $$[0, \infty)$$.